Building Design Systems: Complete 2026 Guide

 1.0.0 → 2.0.0 (Major: breaking changes)

-Maintain a detailed changelog:
+Maintain a changelog:

 # Changelog